ezsystems/PlatformUIBundle/docs/design/template-addition-override.md

 The PlatformUIBundle provides a web application based on the YUI Library.
 The user interface is generated *via* a set of views.
 While it's not mandatory, every view makes use of a string based templates which is stored in the HTML page.
-Each template code is embed in a `script̀` tag with a custom `type` attribute and a forged `id` so that the application can load the correct template for a given view.
+Each template code is embedded in a `script̀` tag with a custom `type` attribute and a forged `id` so that the application can load the correct template for a given view.